You can listen to the prehearing meeting for Gibson Energy Inc. regulatory appeal (Proceeding 372) starting at 9:00 am on Thursday, April 4, 2019.

 - Read our EnerFAQs Having Your Say at an AER Hearing for answers to common questions about the hearing process.

-- Review Manual 003: The Hearing Process for the Alberta Energy Regulator for more insight into the hearing panel’s decision-making process.
+- Review Manual 003: Participant Guide to the Hearing Process for more insight into the hearing panel’s decision-making process.

 - Consult the Alberta Energy Regulator Rules of Practice for an explanation of how and what to do before, during, and after a hearing.
 All parties must be familiar with these rules before the hearing begins.